mindietea/game-dev-projects/README.md

 # game-dev-projects
 A listing of all my game dev-related projects.
 I primarily am a programmer for these projects.
-I also love designing games and organizing their production.
+I also love designing the main concept/exact mechanics and organizing their production.

 ## "Awry" | GMTK Jam 2020 - #116 out of 5397